 The GVSU Digital Music Lab is available for use by all music students and includes 23 specialized DSP/MIDI workstations utilizing Intel iMacs, m-Audio keyboards, and CD and DVD burning and recording capability.
 In this lab students may build an impressive digital portfolio for their career in the music and/or video industry.
 The workstations may be used for composition, music theory and aural perception training, and audio and video recording/editing and processing.
 For these expressed purposes computers have the following software installed: Final Cut Studio including Soundtrack and Motion, Logic Express, Finale, and GarageBand.

 The Composition Music Lab is available to those studying music composition at GVSU.
 It includes an iMac workstation with m-Audio keyboard and various MIDI controllers, recording equipment. and software including Finale, Sibelius, Logic Pro X, and Ableton Live.

 In addition to being admitted to Grand Valley, each applicant wanting to major or minor in music must have a personal audition with the music faculty.
 If considerable distance or extreme hardship prevents a personal audition, the applicant may, with the permission of the Department, submit a tape recording of an appropriate performance.
+Find out more:

+Entering freshmen and transfer students will be required to take a theory placement and keyboard musicianship placement exams.
 In addition to completing a successful audition before admission, a second screening is conducted before admission to upper-division courses.
 This evaluation includes performance, faculty recommendations, a profile of teaching competencies, a brief essay, and an interview with department faculty.
 Find out more: